 Whilst the FollowMe does still lift your child’s front wheel off the ground the angle of their bike isn’t as severe as a towbar, making for a much more stable ride, particularly on more bumpy terrain.

-There are two different versions of the FollowMe, depending on what type of wheel your child’s bike has – if you have any queries about this their team are really helpful and will explain exactly what you need.
+There are two different versions of the FollowMe, depending on what type of wheel your child’s bike has – if you have any queries about this contact them directly as they are really helpful and will explain exactly what you need.

 You can read our review of the FollowMe Tandem here.